-This year, our Nominating & Governance Committee worked with an independent third-party advisor experienced in corporate governance matters to interview each director to obtain his or her assessment of the effectiveness of the Board and its committees.
-Individual interviews between each director and the third-party advisor took place in fall 2020.
-In addition to the topics noted in the list above, directors provided feedback regarding the Board and its committees with respect to:
+From time to time, and typically approximately every three years, our Nominating & Governance Committee works with an independent third-party advisor experienced in corporate governance matters to interview each director to obtain his or her assessment of the effectiveness of the Board and its committees.
+The Board believes that the use of such a third-party advisor provides an important outside perspective on Board effectiveness.
+The Board last worked with an independent thirdparty advisor on an assessment in fall 2020.